Skip to content Skip to sidebar Skip to footer

 Is Montenegro expensive?
 No, it’s not

-I have written this blog to address whether Montenegro is an expensive travel destination so that you can plan accordingly and know what to expect before visiting my country.
+I’ve produced this article to answer the question of whether Montenegro is an expensive holiday destination, so you can plan accordingly and know what to anticipate before visiting my country.

 houses near body of water during daytime